awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 };
 ```

+## Generating Responses \- Examples<a name="lambda-examples-generated-response-examples"></a>

-## Example: Serving Static Content \(Generated Response\)<a name="lambda-examples-static-web-server"></a>
+### Example: Serving Static Content \(Generated Response\)<a name="lambda-examples-static-web-server"></a>

 The following example shows how to use a Lambda function to serve static website content, which reduces the load on the origin server and reduces overall latency\.

 **Note**
-You can generate HTTP responses only for viewer request and origin request events\.
+You can generate HTTP responses for viewer request and origin request events\.
 For more information, see [Generating HTTP Responses in Request Triggers](lambda-generating-http-responses.md)\.
+You can also replace the HTTP response in origin and viewer response events\.
+For more information, see [Updating HTTP Responses in Origin\-Response Triggers](lambda-updating-http-responses.md)\.

 ```
 'use strict';